wiretap-retro/PICO-AT-Power-Adapter-softpower/README.md

 ![pic](pic.png)

 ## Intro
 I designed this board for a small SBC that I could not fit a large power supply in the enclosure.
 This design is recommended for PICO-PSU units, and can be used with various retro motherboards that have the AT-style power connector.
 It is not recommended to pass sustained high current over 8-amps on any single power rail through this PCB.
+This version utilizes a power switch with momentary actuation.

 ## Building
 * Detailed BOM for Mouser parts is included.
 Subsitutions may be necessary depending on the chip/component shortages.